 We’ve told you about some of La Porte’s typical heating and furnace problems before, but we’re back with some more issues that could cause your heating system to fail in the middle of this awful cold.

 Not only does routine furnace maintenance help your system run up to 30% more efficiently and extend the life of the equipment, it’s also required by most manufacturers to continue your equipment’s warranty.
 For these reasons, you should definitely invest in routine furnace tune-ups.
 Catching little issues early can help prevent them from becoming huge (expensive!) furnace problems.

 If you’re running your heating equipment all winter long to remain warm, usual wear and tear on the parts is to be expected – especially in older heating equipment.
 Stress on your belts and bearings can cause the furnace to overheat or result in issues with the fan motors, creating air flow problems.

 Clogged Air Filters

 If you use a standard furnace air filter, you should be swaping it out monthly.
-If you are not, it not only affects the air your family is breathing, the dirt and bacteria accumulation could cause air flow restrictions in the furnace equipment.
-This will mean your furnace has to work much harder to warm your home, likely putting too much stress on the components and, in turn, causing your heating bills to increase .
+If you are not, it not only affects the air your family is breathing, the dirt and bacteria buildup could cause air flow restrictions in the furnace equipment.
+This will mean your furnace has to work much harder to warm your home, likely putting too much strain on the components and, in turn, causing your heating bills to increase .

-If you have any issues with your furnace regarding these or other common furnace problems, or want to set up a tune-up to make sure your equipment is ready to keep you safe and warm all winter long, call Finch Air Conditioning & Heating and 281-407-9478 today and we’ll make sure your furnace is operating properly.
+If you have any issues with your furnace regarding these or other common furnace problems, or want to set up a tune-up to make sure your equipment is ready to keep you safe and warm all winter long, call Finch Air Conditioning & Heating and 281-407-9478 today and we’ll make sure your system is operating properly.